-

 James Liska

 I felt that the visits from the Obama and Clinton campaigns demonstrated a high level of interest in this election, but in different ways relating to the different events.
 For example, President Clinton drew many townspeople and community members, but not predominantly students.
 The Mark Alexander event, however, featured primarily students.
 Some students I spoke with looked forward more to the Alexander event than the Clinton event.
 This gives us interesting insight into what drives the students and what interests students.
-Regardless, Read more
+Regardless, I feel that both events Read more

 Cynthia Enloe